janreggie/panandahan/pn-backend/README.markdown

 - Create a virtual environment and install packages in `requirements.txt`
 - Copy `.env.sample` to `.env` and apply the values.
-- Run `cd mysite && python manage.py runserver`
+- Run `python manage.py runserver`